تركيب Tarkib

 Online Archive - Baghdad Art in Public Space 1921 to the present

-BAGHDAD ARTS IN PUBLIC SPACE is a joint multi-phased research project between Tarkib and The Academic Research Institute in Iraq (TARII) that will culminate in a publicly accessible map-based online archive, a documentation of architectural and visual art achievement in Baghdad during the last 100 years.
-This project aims to document and contextualize contemporary identity through this bilingual website, creating a record of public art in Baghdad created from 1921 to the present.
+BAGHDAD ARTS IN PUBLIC SPACE is a multi-phase research project by TARKIB that will culminate in a publicly accessible, map-based online archive.
+The project documents architectural and visual art achievements in Baghdad over the past 100 years, creating a bilingual record of public art and urban visual culture from 1921 to the present.

-The website will feature statues, murals, monuments, newly presented art interventions, demolitions, and architecture.
-The archive will show how urban design and public art in the city is connected to and shaped by Iraqi art in the past and present.
-Crucially, it will be a reliable resource for Iraqi youth to understand the significance of coping with the early past and finding their identity.
+The website will feature statues, murals, monuments, architectural landmarks, newly presented art interventions, and sites of demolition or transformation.
+The archive will show how urban design and public art in Baghdad are connected to, and shaped by, Iraqi art past and present.

 CYCLE - UDHR75 ART EXHIBITION

-CYCLE is a collective exhibition and the outcome of a collaborative laboratory where artists‭, ‬designers and cultural practitioners elaborated specific topics and experimented ways of presentations which culminated in an exhibition tackling three major topics‭: ‬Nature‭, ‬Women‭, ‬2003‭. ‬These three elements are closely connected to each other‭. ‬If one link is missing‭, ‬the cycle breaks down‭.‬
+CYCLE is a collective exhibition and the outcome of a collaborative laboratory in which artists, designers, and cultural practitioners explored specific topics and experimented with different forms of presentation.
+The process culminated in an exhibition addressing three major themes: Nature, Women, and 2003.
+These three elements are closely connected; if one link is missing, the cycle breaks down.

-CYCLE is a declaration of intent and an invitation to engage‭. ‬It unfolds as a space of gathering‭, ‬in which diverse forms of thinking enhance the understanding of what art can be‭ - ‬artivism‭.‬
+CYCLE is both a declaration of intent and an invitation to engage.
+It unfolds as a space of gathering, where diverse forms of thinking deepen the understanding of what art can be: artivism.

-CYCLE is a cooperation between Tarkib Organization for Arts‭ & ‬Culture and UNAMI Human Rights Office‭, ‬hosted in the French Institute Baghdad‭.‬
+CYCLE is a cooperation between Tarkib Organization for Arts & Culture and the UNAMI Human Rights Office, hosted by the French Institute in Baghdad.

-Presented in the French Institute Baghdad from November 23 to 30, 2023
+Presented at the French Institute in Baghdad from 23 to 30 November 2023.